chuckb/cloudscanner/README.md

 Turn your Raspberry Pi into a scan adapter to easily send PDFs to the cloud.

 The complete project can be found at my blog, with all necessary dependencies and complete install instructions.
+See http://myrede.blogspot.com/2013/09/spoiled-pi.html

 Once you have done that, pull these files into a directory on the Pi.